apache/axis-axis2-java-core/modules/samples/pojo/README.txt

 Introduction
 ============

-This is an example POJO web service.
+This is an example POJO Web service.
 It shows how to expose the methods of a Java class as a Web service using Aixs2.